openvinotoolkit/openvino/docs/OV_Runtime_UG/Samples_Overview.md

 3. Press the **Esc** key, type `:wq` and press the **Enter** key to save and close the file.
 4. To test change, open a new terminal.
 You will see `[setupvars.sh] OpenVINO environment initialized`.

-Sample applications is now ready to start.
-To learn about how to run a particular sample, go to the documentation by clicking the name of a chosen sample from the list above.
+Sample applications are ready to start.
+To learn how to run a particular sample, go to the documentation by clicking the name of a chosen sample from the list above.

 ### Get Ready for Running the Sample Applications on Windows*